E-commerce

 Business measurement

 Prioritize the templates that drive revenue: product page, cart, checkout.
-The overall homepage score can hide a real issue on mobile product pages.
+The home page's overall score can hide a real issue on mobile product pages.

-The LCP (largest contentful paint) reflects the rendering speed of the main content; INP (interaction to next paint) measures responsiveness to clicks and typing.
-At checkout, latency on the pay button or address validation is often mistaken for “price” abandonment in post-purchase surveys: measure both the technical performance and user perception.
+The LCP (largest contentful paint) reflects how quickly the main content renders; INP (interaction to next paint) measures responsiveness to clicks and input.
+On checkout, latency on the pay button or on address validation is often mistaken for a "price" abandonment in post-purchase surveys: measure both the technical performance and the perceived experience.

-Lab tools provide a snapshot; field data (conversion rate by device before/after a fix) is what decides technical backlog prioritization.
+Lab tools give you a snapshot; field data (conversion rate by device before / after a fix) make it clear for prioritizing the technical backlog.

-Mobile often accounts for the majority share of sessions, with a rate different from desktop.
+Often, mobile accounts for a majority share of sessions with a different rate than desktop.
 Gestures, keyboard, network: the journey must be short and tolerant of errors.

 • Contrast on fees and policies.